-- l.
-Providing an escort to ensure safe movement between work area and/or parking lots/other campus locations; - m.
-Issuing a mutual no-contact directive(s); - n.
-Placement on leave; - o.
-Transfer to a different area/department or shift in order to eliminate or reduce further business/social contact: - p.
-Providing information regarding campus transportation options; - q.
-Instructions to stop the conduct; - r.
-Providing information regarding institution and community services including medical, counseling and Employee Assistance Program; - s.
-Reassignment of duties; - t.
-Changing the supervisory authority; and - u.
+- Issuing a mutual no-contact directive(s);

+- p.
+Placement on leave;

+- q.
+Transfer to a different area/department or shift in order to eliminate or reduce further business/social contact;

+- r.
+Providing information regarding campus transportation options;

+- s.
+Instructions to stop the conduct;

+- t.
+Providing information regarding institution and community services including medical, counseling and Employee Assistance Program;

+- u.
+Reassignment of duties;

+- v.
+Changing the supervisory authority; and

+- w.
 Directing the parties to report any violations of these restrictions.